b-dmitry1/ESReport/README.md

 # ESReport

-Report Generator with interactive editing
+Report Generator with interactive editing.
+A tool you can use to print your JSON tables in a human-readable format.

-* Simple markup
+* Simple markup.
-* No third-party components
+* No third-party components.
-* Variables and simple mathematical expressions
+* Variables and simple mathematical expressions.

 ## Command line